 Resilience; The capacity to recover quickly from difficulties; toughness

-According to the Oxford English dictionary, resilience is the capacity to recover quickly from difficulties.
-In business terms, what does that actually mean?
+According to the Oxford English dictionary, resilience is the capacity to recover quickly from difficulties – what ever form we make those mean.
+Yet in business terms what does that actually mean?

-Many savvy organisations are beginning to turn their attention to the concept of resilience training for employees as a means to reduce or manage absence proactively in the workplace and enhance employee performance.
+Savvy organisations are now turning their attention to the concept of resilience training for employees as a means to reduce or manage absence proactively in the workplace and are recognising that consistent high performance no longer is a case of ‘grit your teeth and get on with it’ but instead teaching employees about how to thrive from within.

 Resilient employees are able to “roll with the punches” and adapt to adversity without lasting difficulties; less resilient employees have a harder time with stress and life changes, both major and minor.
 When employees have the knowledge and skills required to be more resilient on a physical, emotional and mental level, they perform at an enhanced level.